mfinelli/arch-install/rpi/roles/fde/README.md

-- When a keyfile is configured if it fails to mount or load it does not prompt for a password, but instead loops failure several times and then drops into the initramfs shell where you need to manually `cryptsetup luksopen /dev/mmcblk0p2 crypt` and then `exit` to successfully continue to boot.
+- When a keyfile is configured if it fails to mount or load it does not prompt for a password, but instead loops failure several times and then drops into the initramfs shell where you need to manually unlock the luks device and then quit the shell to proceed: `cryptsetup luksopen /dev/mmcblk0p2 crypt` and then `exit` to successfully continue to boot.